ibexa/documentation-developer/docs/update_and_migration/from_3.3/to_4.0.md

 !!! note "Symfony 5.4"

-    If you are using Symfony 5.3, you need to update your installation to Symfony 5.4.
+    If you're using Symfony 5.3, you need to update your installation to Symfony 5.4.
     To do this, update your composer.json to refer to `5.4.*` instead or `5.3.*`.

     Refer to the relevant website skeleton for an example: [content](https://github.com/ibexa/content-skeleton/blob/v4.0.1/composer.json), [experience](https://github.com/ibexa/experience-skeleton/blob/v4.0.1/composer.json), [commerce](https://github.com/ibexa/commerce-skeleton/blob/v4.0.1/composer.json).